UQ/USQ Ipswich campus update

 Focus on your health and wellbeing – UQ Wellness

 For current health and wellbeing opportunities, including research participation opportunities, visit the UQ Wellness website.
-For yoga enquiries, contact Dr Vivek Mitter.
-For tai chi enquiries, contact Dr Xin Liu and the UQ SMILE Tai Chi and Qigong Team.
-Enquiries about Weight Watchers@Work should go to Robyn Oram.
-For website ideas and inclusions, contact Maryse Scott.
-Lunchbox seminars commence again in 2014, and we welcome your seminar ideas – please contact Vicki McNabb.
+To join yoga, contact Dr Vivek Mitter.
+For tai chi and qigong enquiries, contact Dr Xin Liu and the UQ SMILE Tai Chi and Qigong Team.
+To become a walking group leader and get a walker’s pack (pedometer, water bottle and cap), contact Vicki McNabb.
+For website inclusions and health and wellbeing options, contact Vicki McNabb.

 Adult Autism Spectrum Group

 A group exists for adults on the Autism Spectrum in a non-threatening environment.
 This non-clinical group meets for adults to discuss and find friendship every second and fourth Saturday of the month at the Toowong Uniting Church.
 Click here or phone Garry Burge on 0431 444 512.